 WSU ROAR (Responsibility Opportunities Advocacy and Respect) is a two-year inclusive postsecondary education program for students with intellectual and developmental disabilities (I/DD).
-The program will provide individualized programs of study in education, social skills, and vocational training through person-centered planning.
-WSU ROAR students will live communally on the Pullman campus during the University’s fall and spring semester, attend individualized programming, and complete WSU audit courses with same-aged peers.
+The program provides individualized programs of study in education, social skills, and vocational training through person-centered planning.
+WSU ROAR students live communally on the Pullman campus, attend individualized programming, and complete WSU audit courses with same-aged peers.
 Most importantly, the WSU ROAR program welcomes young adults with I/DD to be part of the Cougar family experience.
 WSU ROAR is an accredited Comprehensive Transition Program (U.S. Department of Education).

 Follow us on Facebook for more updates: https://www.facebook.com/WSUROAR/